Anecdotes and ideas

 The Woodlawn Wandered 9 - a fully analogue, completely

-mammalian cell culture system.In 1973 NASA launched Skylab 3 - a 59-day, manned, orbital
+automated, mammalian cell culture system.In 1973 NASA launched Skylab 3 - a 59-day, manned, orbital

 the next 50 years no-one has cracked automated mammalian cell culture.
 What can we learn from their